1

 case — readable multi-way branching

-When you need to check one variable against many possible values, a chain of if/elif becomes hard to scan. case is cleaner:
+When you need to check one variable against many possible values, case is cleaner than if/elif:

 case "$input" in